-- other antibiotics from the macrolide family, such as, erythromycin (such as EES®, Erythrocin®, Eryc®, E-mycin®, EMU-V), roxithromycin (such as Rulide®, Biaxsig® Roxar) or azithromycin (such as Zithromax®, Azith, Zedd).
+- other antibiotics from the macrolide family, such as, erythromycin, roxithromycin or azithromycin.

-Some of the symptoms of an allergic reaction may include rash, itching or hives, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty in breathing.
+Some of the symptoms of an allergic reaction may include skin rash, itching or hives, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty in breathing or swallowing.

 Do not take Clarithromycin Sandoz if you have any of the following medical conditions:

 - heart condition called long QT syndrome (or QT prolongation)